manwar/theweeklychallenge/content/blog/unary-operator.md

 ***
 <br>

-The unary `+` operator in `Perl` has a very specific and important purpose but it is quite different from its behavior in languages like `JavaScript`.
+The unary `+` operator in `Perl` has a very specific and important purpose but it's quite different from it's behavior in languages like `JavaScript`.

-In `Perl`, it is not a numeric conversion operator.
+In `Perl`, it's not a numeric conversion operator.

-Its primary technical aspect is `context disambiguation`.
+It's primary technical aspect is `context disambiguation`.

 <br>